The Church of Our Lady of the Rosary, where the Cathedral was installed in mid-eighteenth century 1.

 The boy, who was born on the day of St. Maurice, was baptized José Maurício Nunes Garcia, on December 20, 1767, at the Cathedral of the city, the present church of Our Lady of the Rosary.

-About the childhood and youth of Nunes Garcia there is little documented information; are his first biographers and contemporaries, Januário da Cunha Barbosa 5 and Manuel de Araújo Porto-Alegre 6, who despite the laudatory character of their narratives, provide some facts on his education and evidence of the formation of the composer´s character.
+There is little documented information about Nunes Garcia's childhood and youth; the first biographers and contemporaries, Januário da Cunha Barbosa (1780–1846) 5 and Manuel de Araújo Porto-Alegre (1806–1879) 6, record some facts about this phase of the life of the priest-composer.

 |(To obtain a description of some places, move the mouse over the figure)|